 Joint Entrance Examination (JEE) Main is a national level exam, which will be conducted by the Central Board of Secondary Education (CBSE) for admission in various engineering colleges and courses all over the country.
-JEE Main 2018 will be conducted on 08 April 2018 for offline mode exam and for online mode exam it will be conducted on 15th &16th April 2018.
-The admission committee will announce the results 30th April 2018 for offline mode examination and 31st May 2018 for Paper 2 and AIR declaration.
+JEE Main 2018 has been conducted on 08 April 2018 for offline mode exam and for online mode exam it has been conducted on 15th &16th April 2018.
+The admission committee announced the results 30th April 2018 for offline mode examination and will announce 31st May 2018 for Paper 2 and AIR declaration.
 In this article, we provide you with all the details related to JEE Main Cut off by doing a thorough analysis of the last 5 years cut off.

 JEE Main 2018 Cut Off

-The Result is expected to be out within two weeks after the completion of both the Offline exam and Online exam.
-CBSE will release the official cut off on 30th April 2018 for engineering and 31st April 2018 for architecture courses along with the announcement of result on its official website.
+The Result is out now.
+CBSE released the official cut off on 30th April 2018 for engineering and will declare31st April 2018 for architecture courses along with the announcement of result on its official website.
 The scores of the applicants will also be published in the result.
 The status of those applicants who have qualified for the second stage of examination (JEE Advanced 2018) for IIT admissions, will also be released.
 IIT Kanpur will conduct JEE Advanced 2018 on 20th May 2018.